Blendify/blender-manual/trunk/blender_docs/manual/physics/smoke/types/collisions.rst

    *Smoke Collision* settings.

 ..
-TODO, can't figure out what the differences between the collision types are :/
+TODO, cannot figure out what the differences between the collision types are :/
 ..
 Wild speculation on SE: https://blender.stackexchange.com/q/1723/599

 ..
 Lukas Toenne investigated this (https://developer.blender.org/T45842#329325) and it appears that rigid and static